kmcdono2/enc/index.md

 #### Footnotes

 [^1]: Charles Withers and Robert Mayhew, "Geography: Space, Place and Intellectual History in the Eighteenth Century," *Journal for Eighteenth-Century Studies* 34, no. 4 (2011): 449.

+##### Recent and forthcoming publications:

+Katherine McDonough, Ludovic Moncla, and Matje van de Camp, “Named Entity Recognition Goes to Old Regime France: Geographic Text Analysis for Early Modern French Corpora,” *International Journal of Geographical Information Science*, Special Issue: Spatial Computing for the Digital Humanities, 2019.

+Katherine McDonough, “Putting the Eighteenth Century on the Map: A Proposal for Early Modern French Geospatial Data Development,” in *Digitizing Enlightenment*, ed. by Glenn Roe and Simon Burrows (Oxford Studies in the Enlightenment, 2019).

+Katherine McDonough and Matje van de Camp, “Mapping the Encyclopédie: Geographic Text Analysis for the French Enlightenment,” *Proceedings: ACM SIGSPATIAL Workshop on Geospatial Humanities*, 7 November 2017.

 #### Cite this work